 - 1. Personal protective equipment shall not be misused and shall be worn wherever necessary, as identified by risk assessments.
 The person in charge of the site will give instructions to operatives where this rule applies. - 2.
 Safety helmets will be worn in accordance with the Construction (Head Protection) Regulations 1989 on sites or in work areas, which are designated as "hard hat" sites, or areas, or wherever else there are risks of head injury. - 3.
-A safety helmet fitted with a chinstrap will be worn where the risk assessment showed it is required, or where the Principal Contractor includes the requirement in his site rules. - 4.
 Safety boots or shoes must be worn at all times.
-No person may wear plimsolls, trainers or other soft-soled footwear, except within domestic premises. - 5.
+No person may wear plimsolls, trainers or other soft-soled footwear, except within domestic premises. - 4.
 Fire-fighting equipment is provided in all places of work.
-All employees must be aware of the location of fire extinguishers and of their method of operation. - 6.
+All employees must be aware of the location of fire extinguishers and of their method of operation. - 5.
 All access equipment including ladders and stepladders must be kept in good repair.
 Mobile towers must only be erected by those trained to do so, and in accordance with the maker or supplier's instructions.
-MEWPs must only be operated by those in possession a valid IPAF certificate. - 7.
-All injuries, no matter how slight, must be reported immediately. - 8.
-Untidy areas and methods of working create unacceptable risks and must be avoided at all times. - 9.
-Anyone found under the influence of drink or drugs will be immediately suspended from work and dealt with in accordance with the company's disciplinary procedures - 10.
+MEWPs must only be operated by those in possession a valid IPAF certificate. - 6.
+All injuries, no matter how slight, must be reported immediately. - 7.
+Untidy areas and methods of working create unacceptable risks and must be avoided at all times. - 8.
+Report cases of Covid-19, suspected cases or cases involving cohabitants immediately to an Epoole Contracts manager, stay home and follow the latest government guidance. - 9.
+Anyone found under the influence of drink or drugs will be immediately suspended from work and dealt with in accordance with the company's disciplinary procedures. - 10.
 The Company will comply with the requirements of the Working Time Regulations 1998.
-No one shall knowingly be permitted or required to work while his or her ability or alertness is impaired by fatigue, illness, temperature or other cause that might expose the individual or others to injury.

-- 11. Horseplay, scuffling, and other acts which tend to endanger the safety or well being of employees are prohibited. - 12.
+No one shall knowingly be permitted or required to work while his or her ability or alertness is impaired by fatigue, illness, temperature or other cause that might expose the individual or others to injury. - 11.
+Horseplay, scuffling, and other acts which tend to endanger the safety or well being of employees are prohibited. - 12.
 Portable tools must be kept and maintained in good condition for the tasks for which they will be used.
 Worn or broken tools must be replaced immediately, and it is the personal responsibility of each employee to ensure that this is done.
-The Company maintains records of the electrical testing of all portable electrical appliances. - 13.
-Only persons who have been formally trained and hold a valid certificate which has been submitted to the Company may change abrasive wheels and cutting discs.
+The Company maintains records of the electrical testing of all portable electrical appliances.

+13. Only persons who have been formally trained and hold a valid certificate which has been submitted to the Company may change abrasive wheels and cutting discs.